quellobiondo/Backy/README.md

 between machines (you have to edit manually sshd conf and ssh-copy-id the keys for each machine)

 # Usage
+How to setup backup policy (**ONLY** on boot of production container)

+#### Command line arguments:
+    -pb or --policy-backup
+    -pp or --policy-production

+#### Environment variables:
+PRODUCTION_POLICY and BACKUP_POLICY

+#### Values
+"Hourly_backups   Daily_backups   Monthly_backups   Yearly_backups"

+All values are integers, separated by spaces inside the same string

+##### example
+`python3 configure.py configure production -pp="10 5 2 1" -pb "10 5 2 1" myapp`

+### Backy

 Backy container has to execute as --privileged (because of ZFS).

-### Backy

 ```
 docker build -t backy-service .
-docker run -d -it --name backy --net=host --privileged backy-service production zpool-docker/myapp
+docker run -d -it --rm --name -e PRODUCTION_POLICY="10 5 2 1" -e BACKUP_POLICY="15 5 2 2" backy --net=host --privileged backy-service production myapp
-docker exec -it backy /bin/bash
 ```